NelushGayashan/Python_Developer_Coding_Test/README.md

 ### Problem 2: List Comprehensions

-**Description:** Write a function that generates squares of even numbers from a list of integers.
+**Description:** Function that generates squares of even numbers from a list of integers.

 **File:** `problemTwo.py`